Kroshkazavr/Encryption-Decryption/README.md

 Arguments may be in any order.

 ## Note:
+- If there is no -alg, the program work with shift algorithm.
 - If there is no -mode, the program work in enc mode.
 - If there is no -key, the program considers that key = 0.
 - If there is no -data, and there is no -in the program assume that the data is an empty string.